Leigh-Ola/VueJs-Group-Chat-App/article/README.md

 ```

 {% details That's a lot of code.
 Here's a summary: %}
-- First, we instantiate vue:
+- First, we instantiate Vue:
   ```javascript
   let app = new Vue({
   el: "#app",
     // vue instance options...
   });
   ```
-- Next we create a function to instantiate Pusher:
+- Next, we create a function to instantiate Pusher:
 ```javascript
   function connectToPusher() {
     // instantiate Pusher